xiem7j/ESP-01_flash_1.7.4/README.md

 # Using an ESP-01 for WiFi on an Arduino UNO

 The ESP-01, or ESP8266-01, is a minimalist ESP8266 device with just enough I/Os to use a a WiFi "shield" for an Arduino UNO.
+The ESP8266 is made by Espressif Systems.
 It's not a shield in the traditional UNO sense as it doesn't stack nicely on top an UNO like other shields, and it's a 3.3V device, not a 5V device like most other devices in the UNO ecosystem.

 The ESP-01 has a serial port (TX/RX pins) that can be used to communicate with the Arduino UNO.